-Modifying Service Type
+Modifying Service Type, NodePort Value and Metadata

 By default, PGO deploys Services with the ClusterIP Service type.
-Based on how you want to expose your database, you may want to modify the Services to use a different Service type.
+Based on how you want to expose your database, you may want to modify the Services to use a different Service type and NodePort value.